Katunga Fresh Glasshouses

 Description

-Any glasshouse owner knows that one of the trickiest and the costliest aspects of protected crop growing is generating or receiving the power needed to keep everything running.
+Any glasshouse owner knows that one of the trickiest and costliest aspects of protected crop growing is generating or receiving the power needed to keep everything running.
 This was the predicament the owners and operators of Katunga Fresh found themselves in.
-Located 45km north of Shepparton in Victoria, this well-known establishment produces high quality hydroponic tomatoes for the major supermarket chains.
-They already had a large 21-hectare glasshouse facility, but due to the very high demand for their products, an expansion of an additional 10-hectares of glasshouse was being considered.
-They also were looking to introduce an additional load of 1.95MW for artificial lighting, to enhance plant growth and to be as energy efficient as possible.
-All of this meant that their site’s electrical demand would have ended up being more than the grid can supply.
+Located 45km north of Shepparton in Victoria, this well-known establishment produces high-quality hydroponic tomatoes for the major supermarket chains.
+They already had a large 21-hectare glasshouse facility, but due to the very high demand for their products, an expansion of an additional 10 hectares of glasshouse was being considered.
+They were also looking to introduce an additional load of 1.95MW for artificial lighting, to enhance plant growth and to be as energy efficient as possible.
+All of this meant that their site’s electrical demand would have ended up being more than what the grid could supply.

-The attainment of the aforementioned objectives hinges significantly upon the accessibility of an energy system or solution.
-It is within this context that Capstone microturbines emerge as a highly advantageous asset.
-These turbines possess the capability to operate efficiently at low loads, including the ability to modulate down to 0%.
-Furthermore, their adeptness at load-following facilitates their utility across a broader spectrum of operational conditions.
-This aspect assumes heightened significance when contemplating integration with variable output renewable generation systems, such as Solar PV.
+The availability of an energy system or solution is crucial to achieving the objectives stated above, and it is in this area that the Capstone microturbines become quite useful.
+As the turbines can run at low loads (including being able to turn all the way down to 0%), on top of being able to load follow easily, there is a much larger range of conditions in which the turbine will be available to provide power.
+This is also an important factor to consider when integrating with renewable generation systems in which the output is variable, such as Solar PV.
 Another important factor for many protected cropping growers, whose livelihoods depend on maintaining the health of their crops, is power security.
 Because this solution allowed Katunga to generate power onsite, they are less affected by nearby weather events, natural disasters, etc., that may affect the grid.